-The policy is already in place and is regularly monitored by HR and Senior Managers.
+The policy is in place and is delivered by HR and Service Management.
+It is closely monitored to ensure it meets the needs of the organisation.

 Step 2 - What do you already know about the diverse needs and/or experiences of your target audience?